Plans supporting this feature: Professional Business Enterprise

 Solution

-1. Go to the desired article in the Knowledge base portal
+Go to the desired article in the Knowledge base portal.

-2. Paste the below code in the desired location in the editor where you want the image to appear
+Paste the code below in the desired location in the editor where you want the image to appear.

 <p style="text-align: center"><img src="https://files.document360.io/filename/folder/subfolder/imagename.png"></p>

-1. The above code is for center alignment.
-If you want to keep the alignment as left or right, replace the term 'center' in the code with 'left' or 'right' as per your requirement
+- The above code is for center alignment.
+If you want to keep the alignment as left or right, replace the term 'center' in the code with 'left' or 'right' as per your requirement.

 Where can I find the URL of an image in Drive?

-a.
-Go to Drive and navigate to the folder in which the desired image is available
+- Go to Drive and navigate to the folder in which the desired image is available.

-b.
-Click the desired image (or) Click ••• (next to the desired image name) → View details
+Alternatively, click ••• (next to the desired image name) > View details.

-c.
-File details blade appears on the right, and you can find the image URL below the Size information
+The File details panel appears on the right, and the image URL is below the Location information. - Click the Copy icon, and the image URL will be copied.

 Outcome